 - urinary and bowel incontinence

 - loss of muscle bulk

-Consider providing a step or ramp so your cat can get up and down from a favourite spot.
+Consider providing a step or ramp so your dog can get into vehicles and up and down from favourite spots.
 Exercise is important for the maintenance of joint mobility and muscle tone, so encourage frequent movement.
-If your cat is reluctant, try using toys such as a feather or laser pointer to get them moving.
 Remember never to diagnose your pet or administer any product without first consulting your vet.